 Work and Jobs in Toronto

 Toronto's the economic capital of Canada.
 It's home to Canada's largest businesses and most significant workforce and is one of the best cities in the world to start a business.
 As a result, Toronto boasts some of the lowest unemployment figures in the world.
-According to the City of Toronto's 2021 Census, 1.4 million people are employed in the city of Toronto, 82% of which are in full-time jobs.
-Moreover, only 5.3% of Torontonians are unemployed.
+According to Canada's Job Bank, employment in Toronto increased, with 130,500 added in the last year.
+The city's labor force grew by 162,600.

 The primary industries in Toronto are financial services, real estate, wholesale and retail trade.
-Finding a job in Toronto is incredibly easy, and due to Canada's high minimum wage, most jobs are lucrative and can allow you to fund yourself completely.
+Finding a job in Toronto is therefore not too hard.
+And with Canada's high minimum wage, you shouldn’t have any issues covering your living costs.